-So you’re stuck at home today after a late New Year's Eve last night.
-What’s there to do?
+So winter storm Hercules left you stuck at home today?
+What's there to do?
 Actually, a whole lot.
-Grab your sweetheart and get cozy — these New Year's Day activities will keep the two of you warm.
+Grab your sweetheart and get cozy — these snow day activities will keep the two of you warm.

 1. Toasting By An Open Fire